IBM/knative-quarkus-bench/benchmarks/sleep/README.md

 ```

 Now the server listens to `localhost:8080`, and functions are accessible at `/<functionName>` path.
-The functions taking parameters only accepts POST request.
+The functions taking parameters only accept POST requests.
 The functions taking no parameter accept both GET and POST request.

 Sample curl command for testing the `/sleep` function:
 ```